nomachinez/pidisplay/README.md

 - __pidisplay/plugins/ticker/ticker_config.py__
   - Set the stock/crypto tickers to track
 - __pidisplay/plugins/newsfeed/newsfeed_config.py__
   - Configure any RSS feeds you want.
-You can add as many as you want and it will show only the latest number (across all feeds) that will fit on your screen.
+You can add as many as you want, and it will show only the latest number (across all feeds) that will fit on your screen.
-  - If you configure a slack webhook url, when you click on a news article it will send you the link to your slack channel.
+  - If you configure a Slack webhook url, when you click on a news article it will send you the link to your Slack channel.
 This is very useful if you find something you want to read and want to send the url to your phone or computer.
 - __pidisplay/plugins/picture_viewer/picture_viewer_config.py__
   - Set the slideshow delay
   - Set your picture folder if you already have your pictures in another folder